Dante-Capobianco/ai-text-moderator/README.md

 make note of performing gpu optimziations using tensorflow-gpu

-consider adding weight in embeddings for training only if rare labels involved in certain sequences
+consider adding weight in embeddings for training only if rare labels involved in certain sequences and/or greater weight in loss finction for mistake on rare classes